matxpg/Team-Neural-Networks/README.md

   >- During backpropagation momentum and weight decay are introduced, to avoid much oscillation during stochastic gradient descent
   >- **CNN Layers:**
   >- Convolutional Layer
-  >- >- Parameters of each convolutional kernal are trained by backpropagation algorithm
+  >- >- Parameters of each convolutional kernel are trained by backpropagation algorithm
   >- >- many convolution kernels in each layer
   >- >- each kernel is replicated over entire image with same parameters
   >- >- Function of the convolution operators is: Extract different features of the input
-  >- >- First convlution layers will obtain low-level features such as edges, line curves, and the more layers there are, the more higher-level features it will get
+  >- >- First convolution layers will obtain low-level features such as edges, line curves, and the more layers there are, the more higher-level features it will get
   >- ReLU Layer
   >- >- Rectified Linear Units
   >- >- Layer of neurons using non-saturating activation function f(x) = max(0,x) thereby increasing nonlinear properties of the decision function without affecting receptive fields of the convolution layer